Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/SystemdesignByteByteGoVideos.md

 ### What is a CDN.

-### What is RPC.
+### **What is RPC.**

 GRPC is an open source remote procedure called framework created by Google in 2016.
 It was a rewrite of their internal rpc infrastructure that they used for years.

 What is an **RPC** or a **Remote Procedure Call**?

-A local procedure call is a function call within a process to execute some code a remote procedure called enables one machine to invoke some code on another machine as if it is local function call from a user's perspective a gfc is a popular implementation of RPC many organisations have adopted GRPC as a preferred RPC mechanism to connect a large number of microservices running within and across data centres what makes your PC so popular let's dive a little deeper first GRPC has a thriving developer ecosystem it makes it very easy to develop production quality and type saving apis that scale well the core of this ecosystem is to use a protocol buffers as its data interchange format protocol buffers is a language agnostic that platform agnostic mechanism for encoding structured data gfc uses protocol buffers to encode and send data over the wires by default while GRPC could support other encoding formats like Json protocol buffers provide several advantages that makes it the encoding format of choice for GRPC protocol buffer support strongly typed schema definition the structure of the data over the wire is defined in a prototype protocol buffers provide broad tooling support to turn their schema defying the portal file into data access classes for all popular programming languages a gopc service is also defined in a profile by specifying all pc method parameters and return types the same tooling is used to generate grpc client and server code from the profile developers use these generator classes in the client to make rpc calls and in the server to fulfil the rpc request by supporting many programming languages the client and server can independent No he choose the programming language and ecosystem best suited for their own particular use cases this is traditionally not the case for most other C frameworks the second reason why GRPC is so popular is because it is high performance out of the box 2 factors contributes to his performance first is the protocol buffer is very efficient binary encoding format it is much faster than Jason 2nd GMPC is built on top of HGTP 2 to provide a high performance foundation at scale the use of HTTP2 brings many benefits we discussed HTTP2 in an earlier video cheque out the link in the description for more information gfc uses http 2 streams it allows multiple streams of messages over a single long leaf tcp connexion this allows the GRPC framework to handle many concurrent RPC calls over a small number of tcp connexions between clients and servers to understand how.
+A local procedure call is a function call within a process to execute some code a remote procedure called enables one machine to invoke some code on another machine as if it is local function call from a user's perspective.

+A GRPC is a popular implementation of RPC many organisations have adopted GRPC as a preferred RPC mechanism to connect a large number of microservices running within and across data centres.

+GRPC has a thriving developer ecosystem it makes it very easy to develop production quality and type saving apis that scale well the core of this ecosystem is to use a protocol buffers as its data interchange format.
+Protocol buffers is a language agnostic that platform agnostic mechanism for encoding structured data gfc uses protocol buffers to encode and send data over the wires by default while GRPC could support other encoding formats like Json protocol buffers provide several advantages that makes it the encoding format of choice for GRPC protocol buffer support strongly typed schema definition the structure of the data over the wire is defined in a prototype protocol buffers provide broad tooling support to turn their schema defying the portal file into data access classes for all popular programming languages a gopc service is also defined in a profile by specifying all pc method parameters and return types the same tooling is used to generate grpc client and server code from the profile developers use these generator classes in the client to make rpc calls and in the server to fulfil the rpc request by supporting many programming languages the client and server can independent No he choose the programming language and ecosystem best suited for their own particular use cases this is traditionally not the case for most other C frameworks the second reason why GRPC is so popular is because it is high performance out of the box 2 factors contributes to his performance first is the protocol buffer is very efficient binary encoding format it is much faster than Jason 2nd GMPC is built on top of HGTP 2 to provide a high performance foundation at scale the use of HTTP2 brings many benefits we discussed HTTP2 in an earlier video cheque out the link in the description for more information gfc uses http 2 streams it allows multiple streams of messages over a single long leaf tcp connexion this allows the GRPC framework to handle many concurrent RPC calls over a small number of tcp connexions between clients and servers to understand how.

 Very small number of TCP connexions between clients and servers to understand how GRPC works let's walk through a typical flow from AGRPC client to AGRPC server in this example the order service is the grpc client and the payment service is the grpc server when order service makes a gopc call to the payment service it invokes the client code generated by GRPC tooling at build time it's generating client code is called a client stop GOPC encodes the data pass to the client's step in the protocol buffers and sends it to the low level transport layer share PC sends the data over the network as a stream of HTTP2 data freaks because of Binary Encoding and network optimization gfpc is said to be five times faster than Jason the payment service receives the packets from the network decodes them and invokes the server application the result return from the server application gets encoded into protocol buffers and sent to the transport layer the order service receives the packets decoder and sends the result to the client application as we see from the example above GRPC is very easy to implement it is so easy why do we not see widespread use of GRPC between web clients and web servers one reason is that gopc relies on lower level access to HTTP2 primitives no browsers currently provide the level of control require over web requests to support AGRPC client it is possible to make GRPC calls from the browser with the help of a proxy this technology is called GRPC Web however the feature set is not fully compatible with GRPC and its usage remains low compared to GLPC itself so where does G L P C shine UGRPC and his usage remains low compared to GRPC itself so where does GRPC shine and when should we use it GRPC is the inner service communication mechanism of choice between micro services in the data centres his broad support for many programming languages allows services to choose their own languages and developer ecosystems best suited for their own users we also see increasing use of GRPC in the native mobile clients his efficiency and performance makes a lot of sense in the energy and bandwidth constraint involvements that are mobile devices.